-However, these empirical results do not imply that entry decreases with overlapping ownership in any market or under any conditions.
-More importantly, they do not speak to the welfare effects of overlapping ownership (through its effect on both product market competition and entry).
+to the welfare effects of overlapping ownership (through its effect on both product market competition and entry).
 A theoretical analysis will be useful to (i) examine the relationship between entry and overlapping ownership and (ii) gauge the welfare effects of overlapping ownership in markets without barriers to entry.

-To this end, in this paper, we provide a framework to study the effects of overlapping ownership in a Cournot oligopoly with free entry.
-We study an industry or product market which established firms with existing ownership ties consider whether to enter; that is, there is pre-entry overlapping ownership.
-This is common in today's markets with extensive common ownership links among public firms.
-In Appendix B we consider the case of post-entry overlapping ownership.
+In this paper, we provide a framework to study the effects of overlapping ownership in a Cournot oligopoly with free entry.
+We study an industry which established firms with existing ownership ties consider whether to enter; that is, there is pre-entry overlapping ownership.
+This fits today's markets with extensive common ownership links among public firms.
+In Appendix B.10 we consider the case of post-entry overlapping ownership.